uchechukwueze/HealthPulse-AI-An-Intelligent-Public-Health-Early-Warning-System-for-ASEAN/README.md

 # ❤️ Inspiration

-HealthPulse AI was inspired by a personal experience within our team.
+🥇Tanara AI was inspired by a personal experience within our team.

 One teammate lost his father to tuberculosis, reminding us that behind every health statistic is a real person, family, and community.